Yankees vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Chris Bassitt (5-2) will take to the mound for the Blue Jays and make his ninth start of the season.
+- The Blue Jays will send Jose Berrios (3-3) to the mound for his ninth start this season.

+- He has started eight games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

+- Berrios has pitched five or more innings in six straight games and will look to extend that streak.

 |Opponent